 English Bluebell Care

-Overall, bluebells are easy to grow.
-Once established, just sit back and enjoy the delightful show every spring for years to come.
+English bluebells are easy to grow and care for, and they multiply plentifully each year.
+Once they are established, just sit back and enjoy the delightful show every spring for years to come.

-Bluebells are usually grown from bulbs, which thrive in soil that is moist, well-drained, and moderately fertile.
-Overall, they adapt to all soil types and slightly acidic to slightly alkaline pH levels.
+Bluebells thrive in soil that is moist, well-drained, and moderately fertile.
+Overall, they adapt to all soil types.
+They prefer slightly-acidic to slightly-alkaline pH levels.

 Propagating English Bluebells